-The SE440BX-2 motherboard may contain design defects or errors known as errata which may cause the product to deviate from published specifications.
+The AB440ZX motherboard may contain design defects or errors known as errata that may cause the product to deviate from published specifications.
 Current characterized errata are available on request.

 Contact your local Intel sales office or your distributor to obtain the latest specifications before placing your product order.